TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Concepts/Extbase/Reference/Caching.rst

 :ref:`TCEMAIN.clearCacheCmd <t3tsconfig:pagetcemain-clearcachecmd>` for the SysFolder is evaluated.
 This contains a comma-separated list of Page IDs, for which the cache should be emptied.
-In this case, when updating a record in the SysFolder *BLOGS* (e.g., Blogs, Posts, Comments), the cache of the page *Blog*, with ID 11, is cleared automatically, so the changes are immediately visible.
+In this case, when updating a record in the SysFolder *BLOGS* (e.g., Blogs, Posts, Comments), the cache of the page *Blog*, with uid=11, is cleared automatically, so the changes are immediately visible.

 Even if the user enters incorrect data in a form (and this form will be displayed again), the cache of the current page is deleted to force a new